benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 "learn to code" course for several years.
 The c/c/c studio will extend this opportunity to school students and other members of the ACT community.

-The c/c/c studio is an opportunity to act as a force multiplier, harnessing these existing initiatives, partnering with them wherever possible, and building bridges between them to open up new possibilities.
+The c/c/c studio is an opportunity to act as a force multiplier: harnessing these existing initiatives, partnering with them wherever possible, and building bridges between them to open up new possibilities.